kigderskrt/FireX-Soundwave-Fire-Extinguisher/README.md

 ---

-> Created by Computer Engineering students for the final project in Embedded Systems Design.
+> Created by Nathaniel Llano for the final project in Embedded Systems Design.